MatthewHaas/genetic_diversity/README.md

 # Figures
 ### Figure 1
 This figure shows the location of collection sites on public, non-tribal land in Minnesota and Wisconsin.
-The map uses watershed boundaries provided by the Minnesota Department of Natural Resources.<br>
+The original map (featuring only the Minnesota watersheds) used watershed boundaries provided by the Minnesota Department of Natural Resources.
+The updated watershed map featuring watersheds of both Minnesota and Wisconsin was provided by the Wisconsin Department of Natural Resources. **Note:** The shape files for both versions are available in our Google Drive.<br>
 <img src="images/nrw_collection_sites_watersheds.png" width="500">

 ## Figure 2 code explanation